Help get yourself started with Linux operating systems with this handy guide on Linux commands.

 id id -u pi id -g pi

-who command will list all the users that are currently logged in and any other useful information about the logged in users.
+who command will list all the currently logged-in users and any other useful information about the logged-in users.

-last command shows a list of users who have recently been logged in.
+last command shows a list of users who have recently logged in.

-This command works by searching through through the file located at
+This command works by searching through the file located at

-groupadd command will do exactly as it sounds, it will create a new group with the options that you provide it.
+groupadd command will create a new group with the options you provide it.

 groupadd [OPTIONS] [GROUPNAME]